 he winery's colorful founder Agoston Haraszthy, The Count of Buena Vista, pioneered premium winemaking in California.
 A tireless and passionate devotee of California wine, The Count imported hundreds of premium vines from Europe, dug Sonoma's first wine caves, introduced innovative viticulture techniques and wrote the first treatise on California wine.
 Buena Vista Winery honors his legacy, bold vision, and commitment to excellence through this red wine - the Founder's Red Wine.

-One of California’s first sheriffs, Agoston Haraszthy was elected Sheriff of San Diego County in 1850.
-He built the first jail and served two colorful years before moving north to pursue “purple gold” – the perfect terroir for fine wines.
+he story of our founder is as long as it is colorful.
+One of California’s first sheriffs, Agoston Haraszthy was elected the Sheriff of San Diego County in 1850.
+He built the first jail and served two exciting years before moving north to pursue purple gold and the perfect terroir for fine wines.
 He found it in Sonoma County where he established Buena Vista Winery in 1857.
-Our wine honors his pioneering legacy in law enforcement and winegrowing, as well as all of those individuals who protect and serve our communities.
+It is his legacy that inspired this wine and the work of sheriffs everywhere that we honor with its release.

 ith its roots so deeply ensconced in the foundations of Sonoma as one of California's leading wine appellations, Buena Vista Winery is again introducing wines from Sonoma.
 The Sonoma wines include an array of varietals that celebrate the diversity of Sonoma's terroir and the contribution of Buena Vista to establishing the California wine world.